Ernie Stanton: Family

-Besides himself and his brother, His father Walter Stanton was a famous rooster chanticleer impersonator nicknamed "The Giant Rooster" and his mother, Annie, nicknamed "Tina Corri", was a male impersonator because her voice was so deep.
+Besides himself and his brother Val, his wife Flo was an actress and appeared with Bob Hope on Son of Paleface.
+His father Walter Stanton was a famous rooster chanticleer impersonator nicknamed "The Giant Rooster" and his mother, Annie, nicknamed "Tina Corri", was a male impersonator because her voice was so deep.
 She was also a member of the Corri family of opera singers from Dublin and for many years a member of the Tony Pastor Company.
 Not only were his parents famous on the stage, his great-grandfather Haydn Corri was a famous organist in Dublin and his father, Domenico Corri, a famous Italian composer.
 Along with that, one of his cousins, Eugene Corri, was a famous boxing referee in London.